The Laurel City Council last night unanimously approved an ordinance to repeal a highly contested election law.

 Civil rights groups complained that the law was too vague and it was more restrictive than state law.

-But officials said they were only trying to protect the municipality from corruption that has plagued Prince George’s County government in the past.
+But officials said they were only trying to protect the municipality from corruption that has Prince George’s County government in the past.

 Before the vote on Monday evening, Mayor Craig A. Moe thanked the local chapter of the NAACP for bringing its concerns to the city.